-The present study intended to exam whether English native speaker who are actively using and/or learning Spanish could perceive the acoustic cues in the matrix sentence of English – Spanish code-switching utterances and predict code-switching based on the acoustic cues, especially the intonational cues..
-The two-experiment design of the study failed to find any salient evidence to support our hypothesis based on the previous studies that our participant would be able to perceive the acoustic cues and predict upcoming code-switch, although more evidences were found to support the existance of switch cost.
-We discussed possible explanations of such outcome.
+The present study intended to exam whether English native speakers who are actively using and/or learning Spanish could perceive the acoustic cues in the matrix sentence of English – Spanish code-switching utterances and predict code-switching based on the acoustic cues, especially the intonational cues..
+The two-experiment design of the study failed to find any salient evidence to support our hypothesis based on the previous studies that our participant would be able to perceive the acoustic cues and predict an upcoming code-switch, although more evidence was found to support the existence of switch cost.
+We discussed possible explanations of such an outcome.
 Firstly, our study tries to observe on a relatively small size of effect, which requires a larger pool of participants, yet our study only managed to recruit a relatively small number of qualified participants who completed the study.
 Also, the between subject design of the study could avoid confound yet again demands even a larger number of participants due to its relatively smaller power.

 In addition, we discussed on a third possible reason of such outcome that the naturalness of resynthesized auditory stimulus used in the experiment could have an impact on the results.
 This presents new challenges for future studies that aim to examine code-switching phonetics and phonology using resynthesis methodology: as shown in former studies on synthetic speech, naturalness is a multidimensional and attempts were made to separate contributions of different properties (Nusbaum et, al., 1997), the segmental properties were found to be dependent on the suprasegmental properties and the other way round as well (Vaino et, al., 2002).
-This opens up new questions for future studies to investigate into the naturalness of (re)synthesized code-switching utterance, as well as the roles of different acoustic properties in code-switching speeches.
+This opens up new questions for future studies to investigate into the naturalness of (re)synthesized code-switching utterances, as well as the roles of different acoustic properties in code-switching speech.

 References